Looking for a Montessori school in Toronto? Consider Toronto French Montessori a bilingual, coed school for students from age 18 months and up.

 |Blaisdale Montessori School - Scarborough|

-Minimal direct instruction: Teachers rarely lecture to the whole class or large groups of kids.
+Minimal direct instruction: Montessori teachers rarely lecture to the whole class or large groups of kids.
 When they do give lectures, they tend to be engaging and interactive.
-Typically, though, teachers merely guide kids, and connect them with meaningful work.
+Typically, though, teachers merely guide kids, and connect them with meaningful work, even at the preschool or casa level.

 Self-directed learning: Students have lots of freedom in their studies.
 With the guidance of the teacher, they often choose their own tasks and determine the pace of their studies.

-Concrete learning: Students work with lots of concrete materials to learn different skills and concepts.
+Concrete learning: Students work with lots of concrete materials, and do lots of practical life activities, to learn different skills and concepts (especially at the lower levels).
 At the upper levels, though, there’s more focus on abstract learning.

 Integrated curriculum: Subjects are usually taught in an inter-disciplinary way, rather than in isolation.
 For instance, students may be given what's called a great lesson on the beginning of life.
 In this lesson, they'll learn about science, history, religion, and other subjects.